kaisequeira/Crabcrawler-Deployment/README.md

 Remember, timing and precision are key to successfully navigating the beaches in Crab Crawler.
 Good luck, and enjoy your aquatic adventure!

 ## 💀 Hardmode
 If you're up for the challenge, prepare yourself for hard mode.
-When entering hard mode, the following will apply:
+When entering hardmode, the following will apply:
 - Flagpoles no longer give the player an additional life.
 - Lives will carry across levels.
 That means you only have three lives the entire run!
 - Losing all lives will reset the player back to the first level.